patrick-barth/PARANOID/docs/source/ANALYSES.rst

 Merges several replicates into a single representative version which can be used for publications, posters or presentations.
 This version shows the mean hit count for every position.
 Additionally, a correlation analysis is performed to give the user an evaluation of the sample similarity and therefore a rationale for this analysis.
-The correlation is performed on raw cross-link sites
-(or on significant ones in case :ref:`peak calling <peak-calling>` is used) via the Pearson correlation.
+The correlation is performed on raw cross-link sites (or on significant ones in case :ref:`peak calling <peak-calling>` is used) via the Pearson correlation.
 Is deactivated by default.

 .. parsed-literal::
     Associated parameters:
     :ref:`-\-merge_replicates <merge-replicates>`           Merges replicates according to the name in the :ref:`barcode file <barcodes>`
-    :ref:`-\-correlation_analysis <correlation-analysis>`       Does a correlation analysis for merged replicates
+    :ref:`-\-correlation_analysis <correlation-analysis>`       Does a correlation analysis for merged replicates :ref:`-\-minimum_peaks_to_merge <minimum-peaks-to-merge>`   Minimum number of replicates with signal (peak height > 0) necessary to merge the position

 .. _RNA-subtype-analysis: